The health and wellness industry is still amidst a perennial boom largely due to the 9 drivers of health consumerism.

 This certainly rings true for online businesses in the health and wellness space.

-The following are 15 of the most trusted brands in health and wellness in 2020.
+The following are 15 of the most trusted health and wellness brands in 2021.

 A billion-dollar company that has survived for over five decades of business, Weight Watchers is basically “old-school” when it comes to health brands.
 After a recent rebrand to WW, Weight Watchers still remains relevant and has embraced “applification” through their WW app which gives customers access to their coaches anywhere, without having to check-in in person.